 9. Plan your meals

-When traveling with children, another important point to prepare in advance is where to eat after your visit.
+When traveling with children, another important point to prepare in advance is where to eat after the visit.

-This is not something that should be left to chance, as by the time you are done the kids might be very hungry and if you don't know Granada it is not advisable to make them wander around looking for a free table in such a touristy city, they might get tired and have a tantrum!
+It is not something that should be left to chance, because by the time you finish your children may be very hungry and if you do not know Granada it is not advisable to make them wander around looking for a free table in such a touristy city, they could get tired and have a tantrum!

-So before entering the first restaurant you come across, I recommend you check my article with Where to eat near the Alhambra:.
-You'll hit the nail on the head, for sure!
+So before you go into the first restaurant you come across, I recommend you check out my article with Where to eat near the Alhambra, you'll hit the nail on the head for sure!

 To make your visit to the Alhambra more exciting and fun, the day of the activity I recommend you to arrive on board the Granada City Tour tourist train (also known as the Alhambra Train), whose green line has a stop at the monument.

-This way, the kids will not get tired walking up the slope that leads to the top of the Sabika hill, the place where the Andalusian palace city is located.
-It is important that they reserve their energy for the later visit.
+This way, the kids won't get tired walking up the hill that leads to the top of Sabika Hill, the place where the Andalusian palace city is located.
+It is important that they reserve their energy for the visit afterwards.

 It is a means of transport that makes a tour of the main tourist attractions of Granada and has an audio guide service and two special information channels for children that will explain in an entertaining way what you are seeing, so both adults and children will enjoy the experience.

-In addition, thanks to the Hop-on Hop-off system, if you buy your ticket for the tourist train of Granada: you can use the vehicle as public transport to move between different parts of the city, as you can get on and off at any stop along the route.
+In addition, thanks to the Hop-on Hop-off system, if you buy your ticket for the Granada tourist train you can use the vehicle as public transport to move between different parts of the city, as you can get on and off at any stop along the route.

-It is a very useful option if you want to save time in the displacements or give your legs a rest after so much walking, especially if you travel with children.
-However, if you want to know other ways to get to the monument I recommend reading my article How to get to the Alhambra:.
+It is a very useful option if you want to save time on travel or give your legs a rest after so much walking, especially if you are traveling with children.
+However, if you want to know other ways to get to the monument I recommend you to read my article How to get to the Alhambra.